Friends of Ottawa National Wildlife Refuge

 Picture

-About $378,616 of FONWR expenditures went directly to helping the Refuge Complex and community in the areas of conservation, wildlife protection, research, law enforcement, and education.
+About $422,347 of FONWR expenditures went directly to helping the Refuge Complex and community in the areas of conservation, wildlife protection, research, law enforcement, and education.
 Refuge support includes items such as visitor access and maintenance projects, intern stipends, and field trip transportation.
-This year refuge support included $274,569 from grants and cooperative agreements for new projects such as the Career Pathways Program, an H2Ohio project and restoration agreement through the Partners for Fish & Wildlife Program.
+This year refuge support included $271,698 from grants and cooperative agreements for projects such as the Career Pathways Program and the restoration agreement through the Partners for Fish and Wildlife Program.

-• Funded 7 internships that assisted refuge staff with a combined total of 3,196 hours of work
+• Funded 6 internships that assisted refuge staff with a combined total of 2,920 hours of work and provided career development training opportunities for interns

 Picture